The Undisputed Era: Domination of NXT (2019–2021)

-At NXT TakeOver: Portland, Cole successfully retained his title against Tommaso Ciampa after receiving assistance from the rest of The Undisputed Era and Johnny Gargano, who attacked Ciampa with the belt.
-However, Fish and O'Reilly lost the tag team titles to Dusty Rhodes Tag Team Classic winners The BroserWeights (Matt Riddle and Pete Dunne), leaving The Undisputed Era with only one title for the first time since August 2019.
+At NXT TakeOver: Portland, Cole successfully retained his title against Tommaso Ciampa after receiving assistance from the rest of the Undisputed Era and Johnny Gargano, who attacked Ciampa with the belt, turning heel in the process.
+However, Fish and O'Reilly lost the tag team titles to Dusty Rhodes Tag Team Classic winners The BroserWeights (Matt Riddle and Pete Dunne), leaving the Undisputed Era with only one title for the first time since August 2019.
 On the April 22 episode of NXT, Velveteen Dream and Dexter Lumis (replacing Keith Lee, who was attacked by Damian Priest before the match) defeated Cole and Strong in a tag team match, where Dream pinned Cole.
 This led to an NXT Championship match on the May 6 episode of NXT where Cole successfully retained his title against Dream and again at TakeOver: In Your House on June 7 in a last chance Backlot Brawl match, due to the stipulation at the event where if Dream lost he can no longer challenge for the NXT Championship again while Cole was still champion.
 Roderick Strong then entered a feud with Dexter Lumis.
 On the June 17 episode of NXT, Roderick Strong underwent therapy to get over his fear of Lumis.
 On the June 24 episode of NXT, Strong and Lumis faced each other but Lumis won via countout after Strong refused to fight Lumis.

-On the July 1 episode of NXT, The Great American Bash Night 1, Strong faced Lumis in a strap match but lost, thus ending their feud.
-On the July 8 episode of NXT, The Great American Bash Night 2, Cole lost the NXT Championship to Keith Lee in a Winner Take All match, ending his historic reign at 403 days.
-Though Cole later turned face after entering into a feud with Pat McAfee, Fish and Strong remained as heels.
+On the July 1 episode of NXT: The Great American Bash night one, Strong faced Lumis in a strap match, but lost, thus ending their feud.
+The following week on July 8, which was night two of the event, Cole lost the NXT Championship to Keith Lee in a Winner Take All match, ending his historic reign at 403 days.
+Though Cole soon turned face after entering into a feud with Pat McAfee, Fish and Strong remained as heels.
 On the September 8 episode of NXT, Fish and Strong entered into a feud with Killian Dain, with Drake Maverick making the save and the Undisputed Era running off.
-On the September 16 episode of NXT, O'Reilly turned face after saving Jake Atlas from a beatdown at the hands of Tommaso Ciampa.
+On the September 16 episode of NXT, O'Reilly returned to NXT and turned face after saving Jake Atlas from a beatdown at the hands of Tommaso Ciampa.
 On the September 23 episode of NXT, O'Reilly won a gauntlet match earning him a title match against Finn Bálor at NXT TakeOver 31.
 Cole cemented his face turn on the September 30 episode of NXT after calling out Austin Theory, who had insulted O'Reilly earlier in the night during a backstage promo.
 At NXT: Takeover 31, O'Reilly lost to Bálor.